Harley Quinn's Greatest Moments from "Batman: The Animated Series"

 And I noted that while I do not know definitively WHY the change was made, the odds lean pretty heavily towards it being some concern on the part of either Marvel upper management (or even Stan Lee) that having a readily identifiable black superhero might cause too much controversy for Marvel at the time (1966).

-At the time, I noted that such fears (whether they were well-founded or not) likely would have revolved around the distribution system at the time, as distribution of comics at the time was, while coordinated on a national level, was carried out on a local level.
+I noted that such fears (whether they were well-founded or not) likely would have revolved around the distribution system of the day, as distribution of comics, while coordinated on a national level, was carried out on a local level.
 So Marvel might have worried about a Southern distributor.
 However, I also noted that a reader suggested that Marvel was worried about the PRINTER side of things.

 And in response to that, a number of readers wrote in to note that there might have been cause for Marvel to be worried, at least in relation to a fairly recent situation involving a printer and Marvel Comics…